Angela Camacho

-Ángela Stella Camacho Beltrán (born 5 February 1947), is a Colombian physicist and president of the Colombian Network of Women Scientists.
-Camacho's main work is in the fields of condensed matter physics, solid state physics, and low-dimensional physics.
+Ángela Stella Camacho Beltrán (born 5 February 1947) is a Colombian physicist.
+As of 2021, she is the president of the Colombian Network of Women Scientists.
+Camacho's main work is in condensed matter physics, solid-state physics, and low-dimensional physics.
 She was the first Colombian woman to obtain a PhD in physics.

 Education

 Camacho was born in Bogotá.
 In 1966, she started her studies at the National University of Colombia, where she received her degree in physics in 1970.
-Camacho then travelled to Germany and obtained a Diplom-physikerin at the Technische Hochschule Darmstadt, in 1973.
-In 1977 she was awarded a Dr. rer. nat. by the Johannes Gutenberg University Mainz, West Germany.
+Camacho then travelled to Germany and obtained a Diplom-physikerin at the Technische Hochschule Darmstadt in 1973.
+In 1977, she was awarded a Dr. rer. nat. by the Johannes Gutenberg University Mainz, West Germany.
 She was the first Colombian woman to obtain a doctorate in physics.

-Upon her return to Colombia in 1978, Camacho started teaching and researching at the Physics Department of the Industrial University of Santander, where she remained until 1982.
-There Beltrán became the Research Director of the Physics Department between 1980 and 1982.
-In 1982 she transferred to the Physics Department of the Andes University where she occupied various posts, including: Department Director (1984-1988), Postgraduate and Research Coordinator (1990-2005) and Member of the Committee of Teacher Organization of the Faculty of Sciences (2008-2012).
-Throughout her professional career she has actively participated in the formation of physicists, directing 2 doctoral, 11 masters and 16 undergraduate theses.
+Upon her return to Colombia in 1978, Camacho started teaching and researching at the physics department of the Industrial University of Santander, where she remained until 1982.
+There, Beltrán became the research director of the physics department between 1980 and 1982.
+In 1982, she transferred to the physics department of the Andes University, where she occupied various posts, including: Department Director (1984-1988), Postgraduate and Research Coordinator (1990-2005) and Member of the Committee of Teacher Organization of the Faculty of Sciences (2008-2012).
+Throughout her professional career, she has actively participated in forming physicists, directing 2 doctoral, 11 master's and 16 undergraduate theses.

 Camacho has been a member of six national and international scientific associations; she was an Associate Member of the International Center for Theoretical Physics between 1984 and 1990.
-She has been active in the Colombian Physics Society, starting in 1980 as a Coordinator of the Northeast Chapter (1980-1982).
-Later, Beltrán became the Society's Secretary of the Central Chapter (1993-1995), Principal Member of the Board of Directors (1995-1997), Secretary of the Board of Directors (1999-2001), Vice President (2001-2003) and then Coordinator of the Central Chapter (2002-2004).
+She has been active in the Colombian Physics Society, starting in 1980 as a Coordinator of the Northeast Chapter (1980–1982).
+Later, Beltrán became the Society's Secretary of the Central Chapter (1993–1995), Principal Member of the Board of Directors (1995–1997), Secretary of the Board of Directors (1999–2001), Vice President (2001–2003) and then Coordinator of the Central Chapter (2002–2004).

-Camacho was also a Leader representative for Colombia in the Red IX.e of the CYTED Microelectronics program (1999-2003), and Leader for Colombia in the CYTED NANODYF network (2011-2014).
+Camacho was also a Leader representative for Colombia in the Red IX.e of the CYTED Microelectronics program (1999–2003), and Leader for Colombia in the CYTED NANODYF network (2011–2014).

-She has been a Guest Professor and Visiting Professor in research centers in Europe (Italy, Germany, Spain, Denmark), United States and Mexico.
+She has been a guest professor and visiting professor in European research centers (Italy, Germany, Spain, Denmark), the United States and Mexico.

-In 2003 the Colombian Association for the Advancement of Science awarded Beltrán the National Award for Excellence in Research; in 2002 the Colombian Academy of Exact, Physical and Natural Sciences elected her a Corresponding Member, and a Full Member in 2011.
+In 2003, the Colombian Association for the Advancement of Science awarded Beltrán the National Award for Excellence in Research; in 2002, the Colombian Academy of Exact, Physical and Natural Sciences elected her a Corresponding Member, and a Full Member in 2011.

 Research

-Camacho has expertise in condensed matter physics, solid state physics, low dimensional physics, Low-Dimensional Semiconductor Structures.
-She is also an expert in semiconductor nanostructures, optical and electronic properties and dynamics of nanostructures.
+Camacho has expertise in condensed matter physics, solid-state physics, low-dimensional physics, and Low-Dimensional Semiconductor Structures.
+She is also an expert in semiconductor nanostructures, optical and electronic properties, and nanostructures dynamics.

 Currently her interests are focused on the interaction of light with zero-dimensional and one-dimensional nano-systems, for instance, nano-wiring that serve as models for carbon nanotubes.